Interesting Things to do in Penang (George Town)

 Penang State Museum and Art Gallery

-This museum houses a pleathora of Penang historic artefacts.
+This museum houses a plethora of Penang historic artefacts.
 However, after a tour at the Peranakan museum, the information about the Peranakan in this museum seemed lacking.
-But you get to learn about Penang’s history and other main cultures such as the Malays over here.
-There were quite a bit of information and exhibits for you to read and explore.
+But you get to learn about Penang’s history and other main cultures, such as the Malays, over here.
+There was quite a bit of information and exhibits for you to read and explore.
 The air-conditioned first level was a cool respite in the sweltering heat.
-Do note that the whole place is a bit run down.
+Do note that the whole place is a bit run-down.

 www.penangmuseum.gov.my